RechieKho/wrechie/docs/getting_started.md

 # Getting started

 ## Compiling `wrench`
-To get the source of `wrench`...
+To get the source of `wrench`,
 ```sh
 git clone https://github.com/RechieKho/wrench.git
 ```
-...and the source will be in the folder `wrench/` located in where you execute the `git` command.
+And the source will be in the folder `wrench/` located in where you execute the `git` command.

-Then, just...
+Then, compile it.
 ```sh
 cd wrench/
 scons
 ```
-...and you should have `wrench` living inside of `dist/` folder.
+And you should have `wrench` living inside of `dist/` folder.

 ## Your first wren script